 The control drawings use building envelopes to illustrate how floor space is to be distributed over the site.
 The envelopes have been designed to achieve a loose fit with the FSR to encourage building articulation, through-site connections, and some variation of building form and building character.
 The envelopes allow varied and innovative design; they are not to be used as a justification for FSR in excess of the LEP control.

-A summary of some of the development controls in Section D5.6 such as setbacks and building articulation are provided with the control diagrams.
-The control drawings in this section should
+Repealed by MDCP 2015 Amendment No.23 on 8 December 202 A summary of some of the development controls in Section D5.6 such as setbacks and building n